nphyx/tw2k-pl/README.md

-                                         - see Map and Graph modes --output    -o  atom=maps/sectors.dot  set output graphviz dot file (used with --graph and --map) --image     -i  atom=maps/sectors.svg  set output image file (used with --graph and --map) --renderer  -R  atom=sfdp              set graphviz image renderer to use
+                                         - see Map and Graph modes --output    -o  atom=maps/sectors.dot  set output graphviz dot file (used with --graph and --map) --image     -i  atom=maps/sectors.svg  set output image file (used with --graph and --map) --colors    -C  atom=normal            color mode for maps and graphs, <normal|regions>
+--labels    -l  boolean=true           label sectors --hops      -H  integer=3              hop limit for local maps --origin    -O  integer=1              origin for local maps --renderer  -R  atom=sfdp              graphviz image renderer to use
                                          - used with --map
                                          - best options are neato, fdp, and sfdp; try your luck with the others --report    -r  atom=_                 print a report, modes: